-Build the word instructing. in struct ing
+Build the word instructing.

 "Remove the prefix and suffix and see what root word we are left with."
 Struct.

 "Struct means to build.
 When someone instructs you, he builds your knowledge."

 Guide your student in completing the Word Tree for struct, discussing the meanings of the words as necessary.